 - a.
 Require immediate attention - b.
 Serve a currently under-served population - c.
 Serve multiple community needs and populations - d.
 Help with the preservation of town owned assets - e.
 Involve the acquisition of threatened resources - f.
 Have other sources of funding and a payment schedule - g.
 Promote the use of local contractors when possible - h.
 Have a means of support for maintenance and upkeep - i.
 Financially and administratively feasible - j.
 Have community support - k.
-Provide a positive impact to the community - 1.
-Have support from Shutesbury town board(s) or committee(s)
+Provide a positive impact to the community - l.
+Have support from Shutesbury town board(s) or committee(s) - m.
+Have no or limited detrimental impact on the environment or natural resources a.
+Permanently preserve, protect and conserve Shutesbury's natural resources, including clean air, wildlife habitat, and areas that are of local significance for biodiversity